 - Emails not receiving or sending

-Objectives section defines the definition of term incident and the objectives of incident management.
+The objectives section defines the definition of the term incident and the objectives of incident management.

-Scope section defines the scope of incident management which includes any event which disrupts, or which could disrupt, a service.
-It includes events which are communicated directly by users, either through the service desk or through an interface from event management to incident management tools.
+Scope section defines the scope of incident management which includes any event which disrupts, or which could disrupt service.
+It includes events that are communicated directly by users, either through the service desk or through an interface from event management to incident management tools.

 - Detects and records incidents

-- Classification, prioritiation and initial support to Customers
+- Classification, prioritization, and initial support to Customers

 - Investigation and diagnosis of incidents, including possibly opening Requests for Change (RFCs)